Planning Your Trip

 To avoid malaria, you will need an adequate supply of anti-malaria tablets.
 Please consult your doctor as to which tablet to take as they know your medical history best and some tablets have side effects.

 Depending on how long you are going to be in East Africa, we recommend that you bring between $100 - $200.
-It is better to bring spending money as cash in large bills: $50 and $100 bills dated after the year 2005 (Exchange bureaux do not accept bills dated before the year 2005.)
+It is better to bring spending money as cash in large bills: $50 and $100 bills dated after the year 2005 (Exchange bureaux do not accept bills dated before the year 2005 but the exchange rate is better if they are dated after 2012)

 Having extra cash will be very important for any tourist activities you’d like to participate in, e.g swimming, snacks bought in country, and meals outside the guesthouse.
 Having meals outside the guesthouse will be important if you begin to crave more westernized meals.
 You will also want to consider African crafts for yourself and as gifts for friends and family.
 Very nice crafts costs between $10 -$20 per item and small items can cost between $2 - $5.
 If you are coming for 3 months or more, it is best to withdraw your spending money out of an ATM.
 You will be charged foreign exchanges fees and other fees your bank may charge, so it is best to do this once a month.